-Join Garrick Chow for an in-depth discussion in this video Fading and cross-fading items, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Fading and cross-fading items, part of Learning REAPER 4.

 Now let's look at the fade and cross-fade actions we can apply to our media items …in Rea per.
 For this exercise I created a new blank …project called fades.
 And I'm going to drag in the …drums_verse.wav file I copied to my desktop. …I will again create a track, click the vertical Zoom button to zoom in a little …bit, there.
 I'm also going to zoom out horizontally a bit. …You can see more of the work area.
 And as we've previously seen I can make …that into a loop by dragging out its lower right hand corner. …Let's drag that out a couple times.
 Now, fades are used when you want to …either let a media item fade down to silence or fade up from silence.…

 And fades are controlled using the upper corners of the media item. …So the lower corners are for looping and trimming. …All the upper corners are for fading.
 So, very simply if I wanted to add a fade …to the end of this drum loop.
 I just place my cursor in the upper right …hand corner so it turns into this symbol we'ere seeing here. …I just click and drag to the left.
 The further I drag the longer the fade …

 Audio Foundations: Compression and Dynamic Processingwith Brian Lee White2h 25m Appropriate for all